smintio/CLAPI-C-Picturepark-Integration/README.md

 *Getting assets for synchronization*

 When synchronizing assets from Smint.io, you need to query so-called *license purchase transactions* by using the `getLicensePurchaseTransactionsForSync` API.
 It has just two optional parameters.
-One is the number of records given in `limit` and the `lastUpdatedAtFrom` parameter.
+One is the number of records given in `limit` and the `continuationUuid` parameter.

 We first check if we had a previous synchronization run.
-From previous runs we always remember the *newest* `lastUpdatedAt` timestamp that we received from Smint.io and use it as the `lastUpdatedAtFrom` parameter when the next synchronization runs (see `SynchronizeAssetsAsync` in [SyncJobImpl.cs](https://github.com/smintio/CLAPI-C-Picturepark-Integration/blob/master/PictureparkIntegration/Client/Jobs/Impl/SyncJobImpl.cs)).
+From previous runs we always remember the `continuationUuid` value that we received in the query result of the last run, and use it as the `continuationUuid` parameter when the next synchronization runs (see `SynchronizeAssetsAsync` in [SyncJobImpl.cs](https://github.com/smintio/CLAPI-C-Picturepark-Integration/blob/master/PictureparkIntegration/Client/Jobs/Impl/SyncJobImpl.cs)).

 *Interpreting data*